 Waterproofing & Weather Considerations

 As I toured the Middle East and North East Africa, I saw rain only twice in six months of travelling.
-For parts of the world such as this, waterproofing is entirely unnecessary.
+For parts of the world such as this, full waterproofing is entirely unnecessary.
 Not only that, but a canvas bag actually lets the contents of your luggage breathe in extreme heat and sun.
-Waterproof panniers, in the same conditions, will cook your equipment and food supplies.
+Roll-top panniers, in the same conditions, will cook your equipment and food supplies.
 And have you ever had a fuel bottle leak into a waterproof pannier?
 Not nice.

 This setup gives me the best of both worlds, as I can waterproof items at my discretion, leaving things such as food and fuel outside the drybags.
 If I was embarking on a prolonged wet-weather tour, or expected to ford rivers or negotiate floods regularly, I would probably choose roll-top waterproof panniers instead.
 But if you’re touring in hot and/or dry conditions, canvas isn’t just an option – it’s a better option.